-When purchasing bed linens, you may find that there a variety of colors, pieces, and fabrics to choose from.
+When purchasing bed linens, including White Linens, you may find that there are a variety of colors, pieces, and fabrics to choose from.
 For every fabric and piece, there are specific ways you should care for them.

 However, there are some generally known methods of care that apply to almost every sheet, pillowcase, and bed linen in terms of washing and general care.
 Read on for best practices on caring for your bed linens this winter.

 With the instructions carefully spelled out on the label, it is easy for you to determine if the material requires hot or cold water, line or tumble dry, hand wash or machine wash, and so on.
 Every single line comes with specifications and instructions on the label, it is important that you follow these instructions to the best of your ability to ensure your bed linens hold up year after year.

 You should also save the label carefully as they are very valuable.
 Cut the label off and tape it to a file card with the product it applies to.
 Keep it in your laundry room, ready to assist you with information on how to handle specific materials when you need to.

 General Guidelines to Apply When Washing Sheets and Linen